Calling All Cars (1954 film)

-Calling All Cars is a 1954 short film directed by Maclean Rogers, starring Cardew Robinson and John Fitzgerald.
-The film also features Spike Milligan voicing the thoughts of "Freddie", an old taxicab featured in the film.
+Calling All Cars is a 1954 British short second feature ('B') black and white film directed by Maclean Rogers and starring Spike Milligan (voice only), Cardew Robinson and John Fitzgerald.

 The film is a mixture of semi-documentary about the port of Dover and a comedy about two young men who decide to chat up two girls and follow them to Dover in an old taxicab.

+Plot

+Reggie Ramsbottom is smitten with local girl Beryl Grant, although he hardly knows her.
+Told that she is planning a car holiday on the Continent with her sister, Reggie and his friend Tom Lester decide to follow them in an ancient second-hand taxi.